Who can become a governor

 If you are interested in becoming a governor, then complete the form:

-Governors are at the heart of how a school operates.
-It’s important they get things right.
-How they do their job affects the interests of pupils, staff morale and how the school is seen by parents and others in the community.
-They are not there to rubber stamp decisions.
+Their choices can affect pupils, teachers, parents, and the local community.
+How they do their job affects the interests of pupils, staff morale, and how the school is seen by parents and others in the community.
+They are not there to rubber-stamp decisions.
 Governors are responsible for how the school is performing.
-They have to be prepared to support and challenge their headteacher by gathering views, asking questions and deciding what’s best for the pupils.
+They have to be prepared to support and challenge their headteacher by gathering views, asking questions, and deciding what’s best for the pupils.

 The roles of a school governor